gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2021-03/index.md

 - The `s3-bucket` now sets the `access_logging_bucket` param to `null` by default.
 This makes it easier to use the module with Terragrunt.
-This is a backwards incompatible change because, if you don't set `access_logging_bucket` any more, this module will no longer create an access logging bucket by default.
+This is a backwards incompatible change because, if you don&apos;t set `access_logging_bucket` any more, this module will no longer create an access logging bucket by default.